x

 Dabney said the car had been taken in a carjacking prior to the day of the murder, but Justin Johnson was not a suspect in the carjacking, according Hagerman.
 Dabney agreed.

-The case worker said police found one of the people with prints on the Mercedes, which led them to a Valero gas station, where they obtained video of the white Mercedes.
+The retired case officer said police found one of the people with prints on the Mercedes, which led them to a Valero gas station, where they obtained video of the white Mercedes.
 The video, presented to the courtroom, showed the two people — excluding Smith — who had prints on the white Mercedes at the gas station, where a car trade with an Infiniti and the Mercedes appeared to occur, Dabney described.

 After a 15-minute break, the prosecution proceeded to show videos from the night before Dolph’s murder of a white Ford Expedition at a parking garage and Concourse Apartments, where Justin Johnson lived on the eighth floor, according to Hagerman.
 Dabney agreed.